ohmediaorg/meta-bundle/README.md

 ## Installation

-Make sure `ohmediaorg/file-bundle` is set up.
+Make sure `ohmediaorg/file-bundle` and `ohmediaorg/settings-bundle` are set up.

 Enable the bundle in `config/bundles.php`: